telerik/reporting-docs/knowledge-base/picturebox-parameter-is-not-valid-error.md

 ## Suggested Workarounds

-The images will have to be converted to one of the supported formats before using them or a [custom User Function]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions%}) that will handle the conversion of the `.webp` images to the supported formats at runtime can be implemented.
+* Convert the images to one of the supported formats before using them
+* Implement a [custom User Function]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions%}) that will handle the conversion of the `.webp` images to the supported formats at runtime.

 ## See Also